Gloriaufedo/Data-Analytics-Business-Intelligence-Portfolio/README.md

 ---

-## 📊 Project 7: Gloal Sales and Operations Performance Analysis (Power BI)
+## 📊 Project 7: Global Sales and Operations Performance Analysis (Power BI)

 **Overview:** This project analyzes the sales performance of Northwind Traders using Power BI, focusing on uncovering patterns in revenue, product performance, customer contribution, and operational efficiency.
 The goal was to move beyond surface-level metrics and critically evaluate what the data actually reveals.